sanskrit/vyakarana/docs/glossary.rst

         A list of verb roots.
 These roots are used as input to the Ashtadhyayi.

     parasmaipada
-        The second set of tiṅ suffixes.
+        The first 9 tiṅ suffixes.

     pratyaya
         A suffix.

     vibhakti
         A triplet of noun/verb endings.
+Also, an ending within that triplet.

     saṃjñā
-        A technical name for a group of terms.
+        A technical name that is assigned to a group of terms.
 For example, *pratyaya* is a *saṃjñā* for the set of all suffixes.

+    sārvadhātuka
+        Refers to certain kinds of verb suffixes.
+Generally, :term:`tiṅ` and :term:`śit` suffixes receive this saṃjñā.

     sthānī
         In a substitution, the term where the substitution occurs.